kxiovi/kattis-prob/README.md

     most of these tests either output `impossible`
     or are very simple

+    08: tests basic capability of solution to output
+    `possible` with very many elves, and the reindeer
+    working all 24 hours.
+In comparison to test 07, this is a more complicated test.

 > Note: The reason that the maximum gifts *g* that would allow output to be `possible` is 5400 is because there are only up to 9 reindeer, working for 24 hours.
 If all 9 reindeer are paired with elf for all 24 hours, the gifts ouputted would be: `9 * 24 * 25 =  5400`.